 a) I am interested in reading the story.
 Authors and publishers share review copies in order to develop raving fans and to get those fans sharing their book with the world.
 I want you to have the best opportunity of finding a raving fan.
 Please check “What I Read” above to be sure your book and my reading interests are a good match.

 b) I have the time to read the book and post a review within a reasonable time – whether that’s 2-3 weeks from receipt, which is my goal, or by a date designated in the request.
 I don’t want your book to get lost in the shuffle!
 You have worked a long time to bring it to life; I don’t want to hamper that process.
-I accept physical ARCs, and I’m also on Netgalley.
+I accept physical ARCs, and I’m also on Netgalley. *I am backlogged with reviews into the summer of 2018, so I am not currently accepting requests except from publishers and authors with whom I already have a relationship.*

 I hope these guidelines will help you build a connection with The Neverending TBR that helps you get the word out about your book!